xinwenfu/VChat_DEP/README.md

       ```

 #### (Optional) System Wide - GUI
-We can (Optionally) modify the Windows settings to enforce Data Execution Protections on all processes; This is a *system-wide* setting.
+We can (optionally) modify the Windows settings to enforce Data Execution Protections on all processes; This is a *system-wide* setting.
 If you have BitLocker, please do **NOT** do this unless you know what you are doing!

 > [!IMPORTANT]
 > ONLY do this if you have all the required recovery keys, such as a BitLocker recovery key for your device.
 Before the system can fully boot, you will be required to enter a Bit-Locker recovery key when this setting is enabled.

+#### Advanced System Settings

 1. Open Windows *view advanced system settings* (Use the search bar).